state anniversary license plate

 Virginia 400th Anniversary 1607-2007

 Virginia got an early start celebrating the anniversary of the first English settlement in the new world, which occured in Jamestown, Virginia in 1607.
 In 2002, 400th anniversary plates with the small red ship logo became the state's standard-issue plate.
 During the first few months of issuance, some plates were made from the leftover previous standard plate blanks with the blue state name.
-These all had the red text at the bottom either painted on, as in the case of the plate shown at top left, or added as a decal applied to the plate.
+These all had the red text at the bottom either on a decal applied to the plate, or painted directly on the plate.
+One of each of these is shown at left, but they're unfortunately indistinguishable in photographs.
 Subsequently, these anniversary plates were consistently made using the new blanks with the red state name and screened text at the bottom, as shown at the middle left.

 In May 2006, a more elaborate and colorful 400th anniversary plate was introduced with the revised slogan Jamestown, America's 400th Anniversary, as shown at bottom left.
 Again, these were standard-issue plates, and were issued to all new registrants until early in 2008.